Have Fun While Making an Impact in Your Community: Metro Youth Alliance

 If you are interested in learning more about this opportunity, please contact Colin Minor at 720-944-6168 or email@example.com.

-Apply for Financial Aid by Completing the FAFSA, New Date to Apply Starts 10/1/16 for 2017-18 School Year
+Apply for Financial Aid by Completing the FAFSA, Date to Apply Starts 10/1/17 for 2018-19 School Year

-The date to start applying for financial aid has changed to October 1st.
+The date to start completing your Free Application for Federal Student Aid (FAFSA) changed last year to October 1st.
 It is recommended that you apply as soon as possible to guarantee your funding.
-You will use your tax information from 2015 to complete the application.
+You will use your tax information from 2016 to complete the application.

 Here’s a link to a walk-through guide with helpful information.